FlourishAnyway is an industrial/organizational psychologist with applied experience in corporate Human Resources and consulting.

-You can support them without enabling by continuing to include your colleague in group activities and short-circuiting office gossip about their situation.
+You can support them without enabling them by continuing to include your colleague in group activities and short-circuiting office gossip about their situation.
 Your colleague should not be marginalized because of the stigma of mental illness.

 You can also support a healthier workplace by encouraging all of your coworkers to take occasional 10-minute breaks, lunch breaks (away from the desk), and scheduled vacations to help manage their stress.
-If your company has a fitness center, a medical clinic, or other health-related resources you might also recommend that your colleague care for himself/herself this way.
+If your company has a fitness center, a medical clinic, or other health-related resources you might also recommend that your colleague cares for himself/herself this way.

-They Still Have A Job To Do
+They Still Have a Job to Do

 Whether mentally ill or not, an employee needs to be able to perform their job.
 Don't get into the habit of covering or making excuses for your coworker, and don't expect less of someone who has a mental illness.